 Using a credit card is safer when shopping online — and in general.
 Debit cards are more like cash: The minute you check out, money leaves your bank account.

-More worrisome than that: Card numbers online are vulnerable to theft and hacking.
+More worrisome than that, using those card numbers online leaves you vulnerable to theft and hacking.

 2. Passing up cash back

 It might sound counterintuitive, but in the world of online shopping, there are multiple ways you can get paid for shopping.
 You can earn:

 - Cash rebates by shopping via an app like Ibotta.

 - Cash rebates by shopping via cash-back websites such as Rakuten (previously known as Ebates), Drop, TopCashback and Swagbucks Shop.

 - Cash back by paying with a cash-back credit card — provided you are paying off your bill in full every month to avoid interest charges.
 Stop by our Solutions Center to find the perfect cash-back credit card.